Terracotta: Word Origin

 The Bankura horse is a horse with a unique design, produced in Bankura district West Bengal.
 It has been praised for “its elegant stance and unique abstraction of basic values.”
 Originally used for village rituals, it now adorns drawing rooms across the world as symbols of Indian folk-art.
 It is the logo of All India Handicrafts.

-The popularity of terrecota is known from the fact that the well-known Terracotta Army from the land of China is a splendid work of craftsmanship.
+Finally, the popularity of terrecota is known from the fact that the well-known Terracotta Army from the land of China is a splendid work of craftsmanship.
 It is a stunning display of figures comprising over 8,000 life-sized soldiers, 520 phenomenal horses, and 130 staggering chariots along with 150 cavalry horses.
 The First Emperor of China is believed to have made skilled artists give shape to the Army to protect him in the next world.